 Now, in free space neutrons are unstable.
-This is because the sum of the mass-energies of an electron and a proton is about 1.5 MeV less than the mass-energy of a neutron, so it is energetically favorable for a neutron to decay to a proton and an electron (and an electron antineutrino, to balance lepton number).
+This is because the sum of the masses of an electron and a proton is about 1.5 MeV short of the mass of a neutron, so it is energetically favorable to decay.
 Ask class: what happens, though, at high density?
-If $m_p + m_e + E_F > m_n$, then it is energetically favorable to combine a proton and an electron into a neutron (plus an electron neutrino to balance lepton number).
+If $m_p + m_e + E_F > m_n$, then it is energetically favorable to combine a proton and an electron into a neutron.
 Therefore, at higher densities matter becomes more and more neutron-rich.
 First, atoms get more neutrons, so you get nuclei such as 120Rb, with 40 protons and 80 neutrons.
 Then, at about 4×10^{11} g cm-3 it becomes favorable to have free neutrons floating around, along with some nuclei (this is called "neutron drip" because the effect is that neutrons drip out of the nuclei).
-At even higher densities, the matter is essentially a smooth distribution of neutrons plus a $\sim 5 - 10\%$ smattering of protons and electrons.
+At even higher densities, the matter is essentially a smooth distribution of neutrons plus a $\sim 5-10\%$ smattering of protons and electrons.
 At higher densities yet (here we're talking about nearly 10^{15} g cm-3), the neutron Fermi energy could become high enough that it is favorable to have other particles appear.

 It is currently unknown whether such particles will appear, and this is a focus of much present-day research.
 If they do, it means that the energetic "cost" of going to higher density is less than it would be otherwise, since energy is released by the appearance of other, exotic particles instead of more neutrons.
 In turn, this means that it is easier to compress the star: squashing it a bit doesn't raise the energy as much as you would have thought.
-Another way of saying this is that when a density-induced phase transition occurs (here, a transition to other types of particles), the equation of state (which is a relation between thermodynamic variables such as the pressure and energy density) is "soft".
+Another way of saying this is that when a density-induced phase transition occurs (here, a transition to other types of particles), the equation of state is "soft".

 Well, that means that it can't support as much mass.
 That's because as more mass is added, the star compresses more and more, so its gravitational compression increases.
-If pressure doesn't increase to compensate, then the star collapses and forms a black hole.
+If pressure doesn't increase to compensate, in it goes and forms a black hole.
 What all this means is that by measuring the mass and radius of a neutron star, or by establishing the maximum mass of a neutron star, one gets valuable information about the equation of state, and hence about nuclear physics at very high density.
 This is just one of many ways in which study of neutron stars has direct implications for microphysics.

 Comment: the extra "squishiness" of matter when it is near a density-induced phase transition may also have importance in the early universe.
 It's been pointed out that when the universe goes from being a quark-gluon plasma to being made of nucleons (at about 10^{-5} s after the Big Bang), this is a density-induced phase transition, so it may be comparatively easy to form black holes then.
-The electroweak phase transition, which happened earlier, is another possibility.
-Perhaps one of these transitions led to the formation of so many black holes that they form dark matter; incidentally, because this event happened before big bang nucleosynthesis, no baryon number constraints are violated.
+Perhaps this led to the formation of so many black holes that they form dark matter; incidentally, because this event happened before big bang nucleosynthesis, no baryon number constraints are violated.
 This is not the leading model for dark matter, but it is thought-provoking.